Bob Moran is producing free political cartoons for The Democracy Fund

 Then Bob, like so many during the pandemic, lost his job.
 He was ousted from his spot at the Telegraph.

-But unlike so many, he landed on his feet, with all the freedom and creative licence he needs at The Democracy Fund to practise his craft and give a voice to the voiceless.
+But unlike so many, he landed on his feet, with all the freedom and creative licence he needs at The Democracy Fund to practice his craft and give a voice to the voiceless.

 Don't Get Censored